timdorohin/lor-minetest-server/README.md

 item is supported by this mod (see below).

 Careful!
 Some foods may be poisoned.
-If you eat a poisoned item, you may still get a satiation boost, but for a brief perioud you lose health points because of food poisoning.
+If you eat a poisoned item, you may still get a satiation boost, but for a brief period you lose health points because of food poisoning.
 However, food poisoning can never kill you.

 ## Statbar mode
 If you use the statbar mode of the HUD Bars mod, these things are important to know:
-As with all mods using HUD Bars, the bread statbar symbols represent the rough percentage out of 30 satiation points, in steps of 5%, so the sybols give you an estimate of your satiation.
+As with all mods using HUD Bars, the bread statbar symbols represent the rough percentage out of 30 satiation points, in steps of 5%, so the symbols give you an estimate of your satiation.
 This is different from the hunger mod by BlockMen.

 You gain health at 5.5 symbols or more, as 5.5 symbols correspond to 16 satiation points.